-FACIALTEAM directors, FFS surgeons Dr. Daniel Simon and Dr. Luis Capitán, and Dr. Fermín Capitán-Cañadas, our Director of Research & Development, were honored as guest speakers for the medical professionals of the NYU Langone Center´s Transgender Surgery Services.
+Facialteam directors, FFS surgeons Dr. Daniel Simon and Dr. Luis Capitán, and Dr. Fermín Capitán-Cañadas, our Director of Research & Development, were honored to be invited as guest speakers for the medical residents of NYU Langone Center´s Transgender Surgery Services.

-New York University faculty surgeons, Prof. Dr Eduardo Rodriguez (Chair of Dept. Plastic Surgery) and Dr Rachel Bluebond-Langder, welcomed the founders of FACIALTEAM in June 2017 to lecture on their vast experience as FFS surgeons as well as specific innovations in the field of facial gender confirmation surgery.
+New York University faculty surgeons, Prof. Eduardo Rodriguez (Chair of Dept. Plastic Surgery) and Dr Rachel Bluebond-Langder, welcomed the founders of Facialteam in June 2017 to lecture on their vast experience as FFS surgeons as well as specific innovations in the field of facial gender confirmation surgery.

 FFS Surgeons at NYU´s Transgender Surgery Services

 Facialteam and the leading medical experts at NYU Langone share common ground in their philosophy.
 Both teams of FFS surgeons agree not only on employing the most advanced techniques for transgender patients, but also on the importance of tailoring treatments adequately to meet the realistic expectations of each individual person.

 Facialteam surgeons are hyper-specialized in specific areas, be it hair transplants, rhinoplasties or bone reconstruction, for example.
 Each procedure requires a highly trained professional in the technique.
 It´s requires a completely different process to graft hairs than to safely and successfully remodel the forehead bones.
 This is partly why Facialteam is just that: a team of FFS Surgeons.
 Their passionate desire to advance the field and their belief in the team concept has lead them to impart their experience in important centers of training like NYU.